pflynn157/tiny-lang/Readme.md

 The compiler is completely written in C++ and uses only the standard library and LLVM.
 The lexer, parser, and AST (the frontend) is written from scratch.
 The backend uses LLVM for simplicity.

+### Submodule Note

+You may notice several Git commits mentioning LLIR, and you likely have noticed the LLIR submodule.
+This is a new compiler backend that I have been working on as an alternative to LLVM (the LLVM backend will not be going anywhere; this is to show how TinyLang can use different backends, and to provide me with a practical and more useful way to test LLIR).

+LLIR is still very alpha at this point, so it's in a private Gitlab repo at the moment.
+I'll make it public once its more stable.
+CMake will not build it by default.

 ### License

 This program is licensed under the BSD-3 License.